-When you configure an IP Pool you specify a range of either IPv4 or IPv6 addresses, DNS and proxy settings, and select which vSwitch port groups that the pool will be available to.
-Usually you’ll want to do a static IP for server VMs, but you might want to have a test VLAN for developments and you need DHCP there.
+When you configure an IP Pool you specify a range of either IPv4 or IPv6 addresses, DNS and proxy settings, and select which vSwitch port groups that the pool will be available too.
+Usually, you'll want to do a static IP for server VMs, but you might want to have a test VLAN for developments and you need DHCP there.

-If you create new VMs and put them on VLAN which is associated with an IP pool, those VMs will automatically get an IP address via the IP pools.
-There is many scenarios or use cases for IP pools.
+Update/Correction: If you create new VMs and put them on VLAN which is associated with an IP pool, those VMs will automatically get an IP address via your DHCP server.
+If you want the pool to leverage DHCP, check the box to let it know that a DHCP server exists.
+IP Pool itself does not act as DHCP server.

 IP pools provide a network identity to vApps.
 An IP pool is a network configuration that is assigned to a network used by a vApp.
 The vApp can then leverage vCenter Server to automatically provide an IP configuration to its virtual machines.